Sacramento River: Pollution

 Another form of pollution the Sacramento River is suffering from is plastic pollution.
-According to researchers from University of Berkley, they recorded over 7 trillion microplastics are deposited in the San Francisco Bay each year with the Sacramento River being a major contributor.
-They also found one fourth of microplastics in California’s fish’s stomach’s such as the anchovy, striped bass and salmon.
+According to researchers from University of California Berkeley, they recorded over 7 trillion microplastics being deposited in the San Francisco Bay each year with the Sacramento River being a major contributor.
+They also found microplastics in one fourth of anchovy, striped bass and salmon stomachs in the Bay Area.

 In July 1991, a train derailed near Dunsmuir, California alongside the Sacramento River.
 A tank car split open, spilling about 19,500 gallons of the pesticide metam sodium into the river.
 The chemical formed a stinking, bubbling, green glob that moved 45 mi down the river, killing everything in its path.
 More than one million fish were killed, including at least 100,000 rainbow trout, and thousands of other aquatic creatures as well as nearby trees.
 Next, the green glob entered Shasta Lake, California's largest reservoir.
 Fortunately, a system of aerating pipes at the bottom of the lake had been set up to dissipate the chemical, reducing it to almost nothing by the 29th, preventing further environmental destruction.
 The tank car carrying the metam sodium through California was of a type that the National Transportation Safety Board said had "a high incidence of failure" in accidents.
 Furthermore, the tank car was not labeled, so the train's crew was unaware of the danger posed by the chemical.

 Diazinon was a major pollution problem in the Sacramento River which would originate from agricultural and urban storm water discharges.
 Diazinon is used for orchards which grow peaches, plums, and almonds to mitigate the number of insects and pests like spider mites and aphids.
 A wide variety of organizations and groups came together to reduce diazinon concentrations in the Sacramento and Feather River systems.
 Their collaboration and hard work led to the removal of 79 river miles from the 303(d) list for diazinon impairments in 2010 according to the Environmental Protection Agency.